How to Grow the Ultimate Marketing Team from Scratch

 Tim Soulo, CMO of SEO tool Ahrefs, asserts that it makes more sense to hire people based on their traits and capabilities rather than viewing them through the lens of a narrow range of tasks.
 In his experience - “smart, responsible and hardworking hires … can handle anything.”

-When you go looking for marketers to hire, you’ll run into the age-old question of choosing between generalists and specialists.
+When you go looking for digital marketers to hire, you’ll run into the age-old question of choosing between generalists and specialists.
 Soulo’s advice?
 Don’t sweat it.

 “I don’t look at my team members as generalists or specialists.
 All I need are people who are capable of getting important work done.” - Tim Soulo, CMO of Ahrefs